 Charts can be helpful.
 If your child is non-verbal or pre-verbal, draw pictures or use stickers to indicate what comes next.
 Set a schedule that's realistic and encourage input from your child where appropriate.

 If, after taking his first few steps, your little one kept falling down, would you get him some crutches or a wheelchair?
 No. So don't do the same with a child with special needs.
 Maybe your child can't put on his or her shoes the first time, or 10th time, but keeps trying.
 Encourage that!

 When you believe your child can do something, you empower him or her to reach that goal.
 The same is true for behavior.
 For example, if your child is too aggressive when playing with other kids, don't stop the play altogether.
 Instead, work with your child to limit the physicality of the play.
+You may want to plan for non-physical activities during play dates, like arts and crafts projects.
 Use discipline where necessary in the form of time-outs, enforced turn-taking, and rules like "no touching" — and provide rewards when your wishes are met.

 Whatever you do, don't give up on your child when the going gets tough.
 Bad behavior that's ignored in the early years can become unbearable, even dangerous, in the teen years and adulthood.
 Be patient and take the time to work with your child to help reach his or her best potential.
 Your vote of confidence is sometimes all your child needs to succeed.

 Discipline is an exhausting undertaking.
 There will be good days when you're amazed by your child's progress, bad days when it seems like all your hard work was forgotten, and plateaus where it seems like further progress is impossible.
 But remember this: Behavior management is a challenge for all parents, even those of kids who are typically developing.
 So don't give up!